-Incident to billing allows non-physician providers (NPPs) to report services “as if” they were performed by a physician.
-The advantage is that, under Medicare rules, covered services provided by NPPs typically are reimbursed at 85 percent of the fee schedule amount; whereas, services properly reported incident to are reimbursed at the full fee schedule value.
+Incident-to billing allows non-physician providers (NPPs) to report services as if they were performed by a physician.
+The advantage is that, under Medicare rules, covered services provided by NPPs typically are reimbursed at 85 percent of the pro fee schedule amount; whereas, services properly reported incident-to are reimbursed at the full pro fee schedule value.

 Direct supervision in the office setting does not mean that the physician must be present in the same room with his or her aide.
 However, the physician must be present in the office suite and immediately available to provide assistance and direction throughout the time the aide is performing services.